fiberweb/pubsub/README.md

 }
 ```

-When the middleware successfully decode the message, PubSub data will be available for the next handlers inside the Fiber context `Locals` called `PubSubData`.
+When the middleware successfully decode the message, PubSub data will be available for the next handlers inside the Fiber context `Locals` called `PubSubMessage`.

 ## Configuration
 You could also initialize the middleware with a config: